What Building an App with Zero Coding Background Taught Me About Vibe Coding

 Once the idea was talked through, the next step was not to have the AI write code at scale.
 It was to write the judgments down.
 Through development I became more and more certain: documentation matters enormously.
 I do not mean documents for the sake of looking formal, or process materials written for someone else to inspect.
 They are closer to shared-context infrastructure between me and the AI.
 And I did not believe this from the start.

 Human memory blurs, and AI context shifts.
 If a judgment lives only in a conversation, it is easily forgotten later in development.
-No empty-time analysis, no productivity scores, no AI explaining the user to themselves — these are not small page-level details.
-They are product direction.
-They must be written into documents, so that the statistics, the share images, the App Store copy, and the privacy notes can stay aligned later.
+"No empty-time analysis" and "no productivity scores" are not small page-level details.
+They are product direction, and they have to be written down so that the statistics, the share images, the App Store copy, and the privacy notes can stay aligned later.

 Turn Mature Standards into Context AI Can Use

 The problem was not the AI's ability.
 It was that I had not given it a frame of reference.
 And a frame of reference often does not need to be invented.
-Human interface design is a typical example: this knowledge is not easy to master, and even with years of experience you still have to think it through case by case.
+Interface design is a typical example: this knowledge is not easy to master, and even with years of experience you still have to think it through case by case.
 But Apple has already distilled it into a mature, public set of Human Interface Guidelines, updated with every generation of iOS and macOS.
 For an ordinary developer, consistently reaching the level of these guidelines is already a very good outcome.

 This also widened my understanding of documentation: what is worth turning into context is not only the judgments you form yourself, but also the mature standards your industry already has.
 So I scraped the relevant pages of Apple's site into Markdown, put them in the project, and made them a reference the AI can read at any time.
 From then on, for UI and interaction work, I stopped saying "make it nicer" and started asking it to check against the guidelines: Does this control match platform conventions?
 Is the interaction feedback clear enough?
-Are the hierarchy and navigation reasonable?
 Does this design violate expectations iOS users already hold?

 What Really Separates People Is Judgment

 Because of this, I have come to think the impact of vibe coding is not evenly distributed.
-People who already have product thinking and product experience may benefit the most: they knew what should be built, what users needed, and how restrained the product should be — they were only limited by engineering ability, and vibe coding fills exactly that gap.
+People who already have product thinking and product experience may benefit the most: they knew what should be built and how restrained the product should be — they were only limited by engineering ability, and vibe coding fills exactly that gap.
 For people who can already code, it mostly improves development speed and the speed of trial and error.
-And for people with no product or development experience, it is more like suddenly receiving a powerful tool without a manual: the tool can do many things, but the user still needs to know what to use it for, when to stop, and how to judge whether the result is right.
+And for people with no product or development experience, it is more like suddenly receiving a powerful tool without a manual: the tool can do many things, but the user still needs to know what to use it for, and how to judge whether the result is right.
 Being able to tell "should build" from "should not build" is exactly the value of experience.

 The first is product judgment.
 Take interaction documents.
 AI can organize page structures, user flows, and interaction notes from requirements, but whether what it generates is reasonable still needs human review.
 Where should an entry point live?
-Will a reminder create pressure?
-Will an empty state imply the user has not done enough?
+Will a reminder create pressure, or an empty state imply the user has not done enough?
 Does an operation interrupt what should be a lightweight recording flow?
 None of these are formatting questions.
 They are product judgment questions.

 The second is business judgment.
 Some business logic makes sense only to people who actually do the work, and who face concrete users and concrete flows over a long time.
 AI tends to adopt the most common, most generic business logic and generate a plausible default plan.
 But in real products, the differences that matter are often hidden exactly outside those defaults.